laristra/flecsph/README.md

 - C++17 - capable compiler, such as gcc version >= 7;
 - git version > 2.14;
 - MPI libraries, compiled with the gcc compiler above and multithread support (`--enable-mpi-thread-multiple` for OpenMPI and `--enable-threads=multiple` for MPICH);
 - cmake version > 3.7;
 - boost library version > 1.59;
 - Python version > 2.7.
+- HDF5 compiled with parallel flag version > 1.8

 ## FleCSI